twpark/csc1130syl/docs/classroom.md

 # Attendance Policy

-Your attendance will affect your grades directly.
-You have 30 points initially for the attendance.
+Your attendance will affect your grades directly, which is `10%` of your total credit.
+Being late to the class will be considered as `0.75 x attendance`.

-* If you miss a class **without a prior notice**, you will lose 10 points.
-* If you are late to the class **without a prior notice**, you will lose 7 points.
-* If your attendance point hits 0 or below, your final grade mark will be automatically E.
+* If your attendance percentage hits 80% or below, your final grade mark will be automatically E.

-Prior notices **should** include:
+You may want to give the instructor a prior notice, which **should** include:

 * Reason why you cannot make the class or would be late **(Notices without an appropriate reason may not be counted)**
 * Ideas how you would like to make-up the class